Trevor White (producer)

-White joined the Academy of Motion Picture Arts and Sciences and the Producers Guild of America in 2022, and is also a member of the Directors Guild of America.
-He routinely shares producer duties with his brother, Tim White.
+Trevor White is an American film producer, director, and writer.
+He often works with his brother Tim White, also a producer; their films include King Richard (2021), which won the Black Reel Award for Outstanding Film, and Ingrid Goes West, which won the Independent Spirit Award for Best First Feature.

-Early life
+Early life and education

-White grew up in Annapolis, Maryland, where he attended The Key School.
+Trevor White grew up in Annapolis, Maryland, where he attended The Key School.
 His mother, Patti, is a documentary film maker and is director and co-founder of the Annapolis Film Festival.

 White attended Cornell University as an undergraduate, graduating in 2007.
 He was a member of the Sigma Pi fraternity.

+Recognition and awards

+White joined the Academy of Motion Picture Arts and Sciences and the Producers Guild of America in 2022, and is also a member of the Directors Guild of America.